oddpotato/bank-tech-test/README.md

 I would like to be able to review my bank statement
 So that I can keep track of funds

+**Additional Functionality**

+Although separate from the user stories, I have amended the methods to ensure payments are saved as integers.
+This allows for greater flexibility if the bank would like to amend transactions or otherwise manipulate the data.

 ## Methods from User Stories

 **Deposit**